-Once we validate that these changes meet current user needs and open opportunities for new user communities, we plan to implement these changes in Terra on Google.
+Once we validate that these changes meet current user needs and open opportunities for new user communities, we hope to implement many of these changes (as feasible) in Terra on Google.

 Current costs of using Terra on Azure

 Working in the cloud in Terra has infrastructure and resource costs, outlined below.
-Terra passes along Azure cloud resource charges with no markup.
+Terra passes Azure cloud resource charges to the user's subscription with no additional markup.

-For maximum control over where your data is stored and to increase flexibility (for example, to easily integrate additional analysis apps), we’ve transitioned some infrastructure from Terra-owned to user-owned.
+For maximum control over where your data is stored, increased scalability (ability to store large amounts of data with no effect on performance), and the flexibility to integrate additional analysis apps, we’ve transitioned some infrastructure from Terra-owned to user-owned.

-- When you (or an IT Admin or collaborator) create a Terra Billing Project, Terra launches Azure infrastructure resources that currently cost about $5 per day and are shared across all workspaces in the billing project.
+- When you (or an IT Admin or collaborator) create a Terra Billing Project, Terra launches a distinct Terra Instance with Azure infrastructure resources costing about $5 per day and shared across all workspaces in the billing project.

-- Creating a new workspace has a fixed infrastructure cost (currently about $5 per day) for resources that power data tables.
+- New workspaces have an additional fixed cost of about $5 per day for resources that power data tables.
 Additional charges will apply based on storage and compute usage within the workspace.

 These infrastructure cloud costs accrue as long as you have a Terra Billing project/workspaceWe have not yet released support for deleting a Terra Billing project once created.
 If you want to pause resources on your billing project to reduce costs after you start working in Terra on Azure Preview, please reach out to firstname.lastname@example.org for assistance.

-Note that this cost model differs from that of Terra on Google, where there is currently no cost associated with creating a billing project (see Overview: Terra costs and Billing - GCP).
-As we develop multi-cloud Terra, we expect these cost models to align.
+Note that this cost model differs from that of Terra on Google (see Overview: Terra costs and Billing - GCP).
+We expect the platform functionality and cost models to align as we develop multi-cloud Terra.

 Variable cloud costs (per Terra workspace)